-Ways to celebrate a tasty, virtual Tartan Day 2021
+Ways to celebrate Tartan Day 2022

 Feeling a bit “crabbit”, or grouchy over COVID stamping out another year of Tartan Week?
 You’re not alone.
 More than 20 million Americans lay claim as descendants of Scotland.
 Along with lovers of Scotland, this interest correlates into massive attendance at Tartan Day events.